SussexUCU/USS/data/break_even_discount_rates/README.md

 JG: I will eventually upload these as Excel docs to this space, but only once a few more people have sense checked the calcs.

-Breakeven discount rates are given to 1 d.p. as a percentage, but probalby only accurate to 1 d.p.
+Breakeven discount rates are given to 1 d.p. as a percentage, but probably only accurate to 1 d.p.
+Breakeven discount rates also checked against Excel IRR function.

 [2017 breakeven discount rate calculation](https://docs.google.com/spreadsheets/d/1F1BMRor-MNPVJrTX5SvwxUEHSkik16YlLEQhj3FNGwM/edit?usp=sharing "2017")